First verse of Silver Bells:

 When I was a kid my father worked two jobs sometimes to support our family.
-Yet somehow, we kids always had a tree with a tree skirt of presents overflowing onto the floor.
+Yet somehow, we kids always had a tree with a tree skirt overflowing with presents onto the floor.
 My sister and I received dolls, toys, and all kinds of games and clothes.
 How could I not believe in Santa Claus??

 Rather than spend needed money on the expensive doll clothes the other kids’ parents could buy for their Miss Revlon dolls and Barbies, our mother sewed several outfits for our dolls.
 She had this way of creating some of the most beautiful coats, evening gowns, and clothes from large pieces of scrap material.
 I wish I knew what happened to those amazing creations.

 Then there were the evening gowns.
-I don’t know where she got the material but we were just as proud of our dolls’ clothes as the other kids store bought doll clothes.
+I don’t know where she got the material but we were just as proud of our dolls’ clothes as the other kids were about their store bought doll clothes.
 I wonder how many hours she spent making them for us.

 I have seen the old movies of our Christmas mornings.
 My brother wasn’t in some of them because he wasn’t born until I was 6.
-But my sister and I with our footed pajamas came running to the tree, squealing with excitement at the tree all lit up and the seeming multitude of presents for us.
+But my first sister and I with our footed pajamas and hair in curlers came running to the tree, squealing with excitement at the tree all lit up and the seeming multitude of presents for us.

 One Very Special Gift